pengkenlim/LSTrAP-denovo/README.md

 **Download parallization**

 In HSS-Trans, downloading and processing of accessions are coupled into individual jobs and spawned as parallel worker processes.
 This coupling allows for downloaded data to be immediately fed into compute-heavy tasks (assembly in MakeDraftCDS.py / pseudoalignment in SelectAccessions.py) without waiting for all downloads to finish.
 In the event where the user has high download speed, this parallelization can allow user to overcome connection bandwidth limitations through multiple concurrent download connections.
-In both steps of the pipeline, the number of workers for parallelization can be specified with the `--workers` argument.
+In both steps of the pipeline, the number of workers for parallelization can be specified with the `--workers` option.

+**Limit the number of accessions to download and process in step 2**

+RNA-seq accessions of the specified taxa are fetched from ENA.
+However the number of RNA-seq accessioons for some taxa (especially model species; >80k for *A. thaliana*) might be too large to be practically processed by the pipeline.
+As such, step 2 of the pipeline is limited to process up to 500 accessions (chosen randomly) by default.
+Users can adjust this upper limit using the `--accessions_limit` option

+**File size options**
+In Step 1,